Welcome to the TSRA’s Safe Communities Programme.

 Vacation Care Programme

-Port Kennedy Vacation Care is funded by the Queensland Government Department of Education and Employment.
+Port Kennedy Vacation Care is funded by the Department of Prime Minister and Cabinet.

 The Port Kennedy Association Disability Service provides a Learning and Life Skills Development and Flexi Respite service to adults and children who have disabilities and their families within the Torres Shire zone.
 The service is available to creatively support people with disability to access their community’s leisure and recreational activities, such as the Torres Shire Sports Complex, Library and supermarkets, and to participate in community events.
 The Port Kennedy Flexi Respite service offers a combination of own home and host family/peer support respite, and day outings.